webgme/webgme/docs/getting_started/dependencies.rst

 Python
 -----------
-This is only needed if you intend on writing plugins using the python API available via `webgme-binding <https://pypi.org/project/webgme-bindings/>`_.
+This is only needed if you intend on writing plugins using the python API available via `webgme-bindings <https://pypi.org/project/webgme-bindings/>`_.

-As noted in the documentation for webgme-bindings, both v2.7.x and v3.x are supported, however we recommend install the latest python 3 version as it comes packaged with `pip <https://pip.pypa.io/en/stable/>`_ which will be needed in order to install `webgme-binding <https://pypi.org/project/webgme-bindings/>`_.
+Using webgme-bindings works with both v2.7.x and v3.x, however we recommend to install the latest python 3 version as it already comes packaged with `pip <https://pip.pypa.io/en/stable/>`_ which will be needed in order to install `webgme-bindings <https://pypi.org/project/webgme-bindings/>`_.

 Note that here we do not require any Virtual Environment setup for any anaconda.
-If you're familiar with any of those and would like to use such approach - it should work perfectly fine as long as the correct `python` is available in $PATH when you execute your python plugin.
+If you're familiar with any of those and would like to use such approach - it should work perfectly fine as long as the correct `python` is available in $PATH when you execute your plugin.

+Windows and MacOS
     For Windows and MacOS simply download and install the appropriate `latest release at python.org <https://www.python.org/downloads/release/python-370/>`_.
+Linux
     For linux `these instructions can be used <https://docs.python-guide.org/starting/install3/linux/>`_.
-Note that the python (and pip) executable(s) will be available as `python3` and `pip3`, so for any commands referring to `python` and `pip` replace these accordingly.
+Note that the `python` and `pip` executables will be available as `python3` and `pip3`, so for any commands referring to `python` and `pip` replace these accordingly.
     (In this case you need to update the generated plugin code as well, more about that later...)

 When you've installed python and pip, make sure both of these commands prints out a version number.